-- Both instances of the line also mark the two distinctive stages of the character's descent into insanity: Piggy's ending marks the beginning of his God-complex, and Ruiner's ending marks the beginning of his purely nihilistic side taking control.
-Adding even more irony to the situation is the fact that the line is cut short at the end of Ruiner.
+- Both instances of the line also mark the two distinctive stages of the character's descent into insanity: the ending of "Piggy" marks the beginning of his God-complex, and "Ruiner" marks the beginning of his purely nihilistic side taking control.
+Adding even more irony to the situation is the fact that the line is cut short at the end of "Ruiner".

-- The Fragile's "We're In This Together Now" also features the phrase "None of them can stop us now".
+- The Fragile has "We're In This Together Now" , which also features the phrase "None of them can stop us now".

 - And then "nothing can stop us now" showed up on the back of Trent Reznor's wedding invitations (much to the horror/amusement of the fanbase).